deadlydog/deadlydog.github.io/_posts/2013-10-15-powershell-functions-to-delete-old-files-and-empty-directories.md

 Notice that I am using Get-Date to get the current date and time, and then **subtracting** the specified amount of time from it in order to get a date-time relative to the current time; you can use any valid DateTime though, such as a hard-coded date of January 1st, 2014 3PM.

-I use these functions in some scripts that we run nightly via a scheduled task in Windows.&#160; Hopefully you find them useful too.
+I use these functions in some scripts that we run nightly via a scheduled task in Windows.
+Hopefully you find them useful too.

-&#160;

 ### PowerShell v2.0 Compatible Functions

-As promised, here are the slower PS v2.0 compatible functions.&#160; The main difference is that they use $_.PSIsContainer in the Where-Object clause rather than using the –File / –Directory Get-ChildItem switches.&#160; The Measure-Command cmdlet shows that using the switches is about 3x faster than using the where clause, but since we are talking about milliseconds here you likely won’t notice the difference unless you are traversing a large file tree (which I happen to be for my scripts that we use to clean up TFS builds).
+As promised, here are the slower PS v2.0 compatible functions.
+The main difference is that they use $_.PSIsContainer in the Where-Object clause rather than using the –File / –Directory Get-ChildItem switches.
+The Measure-Command cmdlet shows that using the switches is about 3x faster than using the where clause, but since we are talking about milliseconds here you likely won’t notice the difference unless you are traversing a large file tree (which I happen to be for my scripts that we use to clean up TFS builds).

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:6a0118b4-0589-49cd-b423-a0f24369b872" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>